ros-industrial/industrial_training/kinetic/_sources/_source/session3/Build-a-Moveit!-Package.md.txt

  1. A moveit configuration with one group ("manipulator"), that consists of the kinematic chain between the UR5’s `base_link` and `tool0`.

- 1. Fun playing with the motion planning tools.

 ## Scan-N-Plan Application: Guidance

  1. Start the MoveIt!
 Setup Assistant (don't forget auto-complete with tab):